racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/PyLabs50/Q-Packages/QPCreate.md

 Make sure that you have correctly created the [codemanagement][qptasklets] tasklet.
 To execute the `codemanagement` tasklet, call the `checkout` method on your new Q-Package object:

     i.qp.lastPackage.checkout()
-     Username for mercurial connection: <your username>
+     Username for mercurial connection: your_username
-    Password for mercurial connection: <your pwd>
+    Password for mercurial connection: your_password
     Destination folder to clone repository [/opt/qbase5/var/mercurial/pylabs-core]:

 The destination folder of the cloned repository is very important for the further creation of the Q-Package.
 In the `package` tasklet you will have to refer to this folder.